Iasa-Global/btabok/pages/engagement_model/objectives.md

 expected value.
 Without the statement of value, it can be difficult to make a case for achieving the Objective.

-- Strategy: A plan to achieve an objective.
-The deliverables that describe a plan to achieve.
+- Strategy: A plan to achieve an objective and the deliverables that describe a plan.

 - Strategic Objective: A goal or achievement which will impact a strategy directly.
+The outcome of a strategic objective will be visible to the marketplace (in for profit companies) or critical owners ()

 - Supporting Objective: A goal or achievement which will impact a parent’s objective.